-All participating personnel from industry and other (types of) primary partners (if applicable) as well as from academe who are not Pls or Co-Pls should be classified as "Non-Co-Pl/Senior Personnel".
-Note that "Non-Co-Pl/Senior Personnel" may or may not appear on the NSF proposal budget forms.
-Provide relevant biographical information for the Principal Investigator (PI), Co-Principal Investigators (Co-Pls), and Senior Personnel (including any consultant(s), and/or key member(s) on each subaward) as well as those who are participating in the partnership but do not appear on the NSF proposal budget forms.
+All participating personnel from industry and other (types of) primary partners (if applicable) as well as from academe who are not PIs or Co-PIs should be classified as "Non-Co-PI/Senior Personnel".
+Note that "Non-Co-PI/Senior Personnel" may or may not appear on the NSF proposal budget forms.
+Provide relevant biographical information for the Principal Investigator (PI), Co-Principal Investigator (PI), Co-Principal Investigator (PI), Co-Principal Investigator (PI), Co-Principal Investigator (Co-PIs), and Senior Personnel (including any consultant(s), and/or key member(s) on each subaward) as well as those who are participating in the partnership but do not appear on the NSF proposal budget forms.
 This information should take the form of short "Biographical Sketch" documents (two pages maximum per person).
 Within each document, include at the top of the first page: the person's name, category of participation (PI, Co-PI, Industry/Other Organization Consultant, Academic Consultant, Industry Subawardee, Academic Subawardee, Industry/Other Organization Participant), and affiliation.
-Biographical sketches of industry participants need not conform to the standard academic format.
+Biographical sketches of industry participants need not conform to the standard academic format but all others do.
 Providing information about the backgrounds of the participating industry partners and other partners will provide a fuller picture of the expertise included in the partnership.